eamv-awp/V12-Financing/README.md

 # V12-Financing
-Because V8 is annoyingly slow.
+Because you don't want to V8...